Healthy Homes Assessment Tutira

 Rental Property Home Assessments Tutira

-Areas of rental properties that are impacted by the Healthy Homes Standard in Tutira include each:
+Property rental areas that are affected with Healthy Homes Standards.
+Healthy Homes Standards in Tutira include each:

 • Bedroom